-Awards are determined by the Financial Aid Office.
-All awards are available on a secure web site, myBRIDGE.
-The Award from the Financial Aid Office specifies the program(s), the amount of the award, and the periods during which assistance will be provided.
+Financial Aid Offers are determined by the Financial Aid Office.
+All Financial Aid Offers are available on a secure web site, myBRIDGE.
+The Offer from the Financial Aid Office specifies the program(s), the amount of the offer, and the periods during which assistance will be provided.

 Return to Title IV Funding

 Financial Aid recipients who withdraw or stop attending classes from BridgeValley before 60% of the semester has been completed, may be required to repay a portion of the federal and state aid received.
 Repayments are based on the number of days a student has been in attendance of their classes.

 Standards of Satisfactory Academic Progress for Students Receiving Financial Aid

 Satisfactory Academic Progress